nvtkaszpir/prusa-connect-camera-script/docs/configuration.env.full.md

 * `CAMERA_DEVICE` - camera device to use, if you use Raspberry Pi camera attached to the CSI via camera ribbon then leave as is Default `/dev/video0` which points to first detected camera.
+  If you have more cameras you probably want to use device by-id or by-path, see [tuning](./configuration.tuning.md) for more details.

 * `CAMERA_SETUP_COMMAND` - camera setup command and params executed before taking image, default value is empty, because some cameras do not support it,